tokensoft/tokensoft_token/README.md

 ## Owners

 Owner accounts can add and remove other account addresses to all Roles, including Owners.
-Owners cannot remove themselves from being an Owner.
+Owners can remove themselves from being an Owner, so care needs to be taken to ensure at least 1 address maintains ownership (unless the goal is to remove all owners).

 The Owner account specified at the time of deployment will be the only Owner account by default.